is4tomj/is4tomj-hugo/content/posts/0004-004-sets-iteration.md

 > A "set" may comprise zero, one, or two or more elements.

-## The first rule of sets — do not use sets
+## First rule of sets

+The first rule of sets is—__*do not use sets*__!
 Sets often create confusion.
 Do not use a set unless a set is required.

 In many cases, you can use one or two objects rather than a set.
 Referencing multiple references for multiple objects is usually clearer and broader than using sets.
 The following is an example: